wilsonmar/wilsonmar.github.io/_posts/2019-06-04-flood-the-internet.md

 Many are familiar with website <a target="_blank" href="https://the-internet.herokuapp.com/">https://the-internet.herokuapp.com/</a> which presents challenges to those learning manual actions to build test automation scripts for Selenium, as taught by websites <a target="_blank" href="https://ElementalSelenium.com/">ElementalSelenium.com</a> and <a target="_blank" href="https://SeleniumGuidebook.com/">SeleniumGuidebook.com</a> course offering site.

-We are concerned about <strong>performance</strong> with one of the <a href="#Controls">43 controls</a> presented in the webapp.
+We are concerned about amount of <strong>memory and CPU used</strong> by one of the <a href="#Controls">43 controls</a> presented in the webapp.
 But we don't want to disturb Dave's site for everyone else.

-So we emulate many clients performing <a href="#ManualActions">manual actions</a> at the same time on the <strong>app in a Docker container</strong> running within the <strong>AWS cloud</strong>.
+So we emulate <strong>many client browsers</strong> performing <a href="#ManualActions">manual actions</a> at the same time on the <strong>app in a Docker container</strong> running within the <strong>AWS cloud</strong>.

+In this article we show how you can quickly and easily repeat what we're showing here by running and running scripts from our <strong>GitHub</strong> repository.

-In this article we show how we automate getting <strong>credentials</strong> for a AWS account with a role with applicable permissions for a <strong>build script</strong> to take <strong>Dave's Docker image</strong> within Docker Hub and create the app.
+how we automate getting <strong>credentials</strong> for a AWS account with a role with applicable permissions for a <strong>build script</strong> to take <strong>Dave's Docker image</strong> within Docker Hub and create the app.

-We can then analyze the performance of JavaScript in the client app, we want to use <strong>Flood Element Typescript code</strong> The scripts run on the <a target="_blank" href="https://www.flood.io/">flood.io</a> service, which runs many instances of browsers in the cloud.
-So we need to first obtain a <strong>license token</strong>.
+We can then analyze the performance of JavaScript in the client app.
+To emulate multiple several users running an internet browser, we create <strong>Flood Element Typescript code</strong> based on manual actions, then run them withn the <a target="_blank" href="https://www.flood.io/">flood.io</a> service in the cloud.
+So we need to first obtain a <strong>license token</strong> that get added into the script.

-We would like a <strong>metrics</strong> dashboard to show exactly what happens, over time, when we run those Element scripts on various size machines.
+We would like a <strong>metrics</strong> dashboard to show exactly what happens, over time, when we run those Element scripts consuming load on various size machines.
 We get answers to questions such as:

    * What is the impact on the cloud bill (costs) of that cool UI code?
    * What is the capacity of a chosen instance type (such as the free tier t2.micro)?